 If you are Blue Badge holder or rely on regular visits from family or carers to give you essential care and support at home, you can apply for an essential visitor permit for your visitors.

-Also if you live in a residents only parking area, you no longer need to buy a resident permit to park on your street, displaying your valid blue badge is enough.
-However, if you regularly travel with friends or family in their cars and will be relying on your blue badge for parking at your destination, we do recommend that you buy a resident permit for your own car to avoid receiving a penalty charge notice for not displaying a valid permit or blue badge whilst you were out or away from home.
+However, if you regularly travel with friends or family in their cars and will be relying on your blue badge for parking at your destination, we do recommend that you buy a resident permit for your own car to avoid receiving a penalty charge notice for not displaying a valid permit or Blue Badge while you were away from home.

 Student halls, new developments and re-developed properties are excluded from the on-street residents parking schemes around them.